SERVIR-Amazonia/suriname-training/mangrove-mapping/01_Datasets.md

 <img src="../images/mangrove/T5_1_04.png" vspace="10" width="600">
 <p/>

 Finally, we will load the Sentinel-2 L2A multispectral data at 10 m per pixel.
 This collection require some preprocessing before using for mangrove mapping.
 We will define the time range of interest, study area, and cloud percentage per image.
-Then, we can apply a cloud mask function to the image collection to clean any clouds, and finally we can create a composite.
-The composite will be clipped to a define area of interest defined in the variable `aoi`.
+If we set the location to Suriname, time range to `filterDate('2019-01-01','2023-12-31')`, and cloud percentage to less than 20%, we will obtain a collection of 807 images.

 ```javascript
 ////////////  Multispectral data: Sentinel-2 at 10m  /////////////